PanasonicSolar PV panelsCanadian Solar

 Because of the use of multiple crystals, the performance of polycrystalline panels drops a little.
 Usually their efficiency has a range from 15% to 20%.
 However, the production process is much cheaper, which is reflected in the cost — they are 20-25% cheaper than monocrystalline panels.
 Their durability is on par with monocrystalline panels and they can easily last for 25 years or longer.
 They are a great choice for those who aren't ready to invest a lot into solar energy and often give the fastest payback time.

 Being the cheapest comes with the cost: thin-film solar panels have the lowest efficiency of all types.
 It usually varies around 10%-13%.
-What is more, their lifespan is considerably shorter — they usually don't last longer than 20 years, which means that an owner might have to replace them more often.
+What is more, their lifespan is considerably shorter — they usually don’t last longer than 20 years, which means that an owner might have to replace them more often.
 In most cases they are not suitable for residential use — there is not enough space to justify using them.
-However they are a great choice for industrial projects and solar farms, especially given the fact they are less affected by high temperatures than polycrystalline and monocrystalline panels.
+However, they are a great choice for mobile installations.

 Now that we have looked closely at each type of most widespread solar panels, we can use a chart to make this information look more structured.